1 October 2025

 Comment: Information published on October 1 regarding the separation of subscription rights and share price in Soltech

-October 1 was the first day that Soltech’s share was traded excluding the right to receive subscription rights in the company’s rights issue.
+October 1 was the first day that Soltech’s share was traded excluding the right to receive subscription rights in the company’s rights issue, also referred to as the X-day.
 When this happened, data providers, including Nasdaq, used an adjustment factor to avoid the theoretically expected price drop looking like a real decrease in value.
 The price movement shown on October 1 is thus what the share traded at on October 1 compared to a closed price adjusted in this way from September 30, not compared to actual prices as of September 30.
 For example, on Nasdaq’s website, historical prices are also adjusted in the same way, while some other data providers show unadjusted historical information.
+The market and the Index Calculator (which manages indices such as OMX) need a consistent reference point when the number of shares in a company changes; this point is always the X-day.